A History of Scotland

 Presented by Neil Oliver, A History of Scotland is a television series first broadcast in November 2008 on BBC One Scotland and later shown UK-wide on BBC Two during January 2009.
 The second series began on BBC One Scotland in early November 2009, with transmission at a later point on network BBC Two.
-In Australia, series one aired on SBS One Sundays at 7:30pm from 6 December 2009 to 3 January 2010.
+In Australia, series one aired on SBS One Sundays at 7:30 p.m., from 6 December 2009 to 3 January 2010.
 Series two commenced on 24 October 2010 running until 21 November 2010.

-Along with the series, BBC Scotland planned a range of radio programs, a new website, an interactive game, and concerts.
+Along with the series, BBC Scotland planned a range of: radio programs, a new website, an interactive game and concerts.
 The Open University, in collaboration with the BBC, also created a series of audio walks around historic locations in Scotland, with narration from Oliver.

 Episodes

 Episodes are 60 minutes in length, with the following information sourced from the BBC website.